CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 the entrypoint of the container will run a setup script that:

 - Creates symlinks to the relevant directories in your PVCs on the `${PROJECT_ROOT}=/opt/project/` in the container.
-  (Currently this is a workaround as RunAI does not support directly mounting subdirectories of PVCs)
+  (Currently this is a workaround as Run:ai does not support directly mounting subdirectories of PVCs)
 - Installs the project in editable mode.
 This is a lightweight installation that allows you to edit the code on your local machine and have the changes reflected in the container.
 - Executes a provided command (e.g. `sleep infinity`), otherwise by default will run a shell and stop.